kosail/dotfolio/README.md

 ## 🌺 Goal of this project:

 The sole goal is to stand out in a sea of traditional portfolios.
-It's to tell, build an interactive story about myself disguised as an operating system.
+It's to tell, build an interactive story about myself.

 Taking this in mind, I focused on implementing only what is needed to tell this story, not to rebuild the actual functionality of an entire OS on Compose.

 I consider this minimalist precision is not a limitation, but a design power move.
 Make it speak clearly, cleanly, and with purpose.
-Demonstrate creativity, UI/UX sensibility, and Kotlin/Compose skills.
 That's my goal, and the one of this project.

 ---

 ## 🌻 Setup

-> Clone and build the project locally.
+- Clone and build the project locally.

 ```bash
 git clone https://github.com/kosail/dotfolio.git